linrunner/tlp-doc/introduction.rst

     background process showing up in the output of :command:`ps`.
 Refer to :doc:`/developers/architecture` for technical details.

+.. _intro-features:

 Features
 ========
-:doc:`/settings/index` are organized into two profiles, enabling you to adjust between savings and performance independently for battery (BAT) and AC operation:
+:doc:`Power saving settings </settings/index>` are organized into two profiles, enabling you to adjust between savings and performance independently for battery (BAT) and AC operation:

 * Kernel laptop mode and dirty buffer timeouts